 As well as applying for the tax concessions listed above, charities can apply for DGR status when registering with the ACNC.

 All DGRs should review whether they are required to register with the ACNC by following the guidance provided by the ATO.
-For a short summary, you can also read the factsheet on DGR’s.
+For a short summary, you can also read the ACNC factsheet.

 Not-for-profit associations that do not provide direct benevolent relief will not be assessed as public benevolent institutions, despite their good deeds.

-More detailed information can be accessed about PBIs on the ACNC website.
+More detailed information about PBIs in available on the ACNC website.